sksmagr23/CodeExchange/README.md

 - User authentication with Google and Email/password
 - Question and answer management
 - Basic user profiles with personal asked questions and answer given
-- User can ask questions, answer others questions, delete their own questions and answers
+- User can ask questions, answer others questions, delete their own questions and answers and edit their responses(CRUD)
 - List all questions and view details of each question
 - ```Stack Overflow API integration``` - search and display questions and answers from Stack Overflow
 - Tailwind CSS for styling